 Call ASAP Bail Bonds day or night if you need to get someone out of jail.
 We are here to provide you with the best possible customer service as well as the lowest premium costs.
 You have the right to get out of jail, and we make it possible.

-We have served the communities of Gwinnett, Barrow, and Cobb Counties for years, and we would like to serve you.
+We have served the communities of Cobb, Clayton, DeKalb, and Gwinnett Counties for years, and we would like to serve you.
 Contact us for more information or to learn more about our free warrant search that covers the greater Atlanta-metro area.